 Education is the engine of rehabilitation, providing people in prison with skills, qualifications and attributes that will help them unlock their potential and access employment after release.
 In prisons that are increasingly challenging places to live, education can provide a vital lifeline, offering hope and purpose and improving wellbeing.
 Accessing education has been proved to reduce re-offending; making our society safer and more productive.

-The benefits of prison education goes beyond this - have a positive influence on individuals, our prisons, and our society.
+The benefits of prison education goes beyond this: learning has a positive influence on individuals, our prisons, and our society.

 1. The individual